Appeals court reinstates wrongful-death lawsuit in killing of Renee Davis, shot by deputies in 2016

 Moreover, there was conflicting testimony over where the gun was located and whether one of the deputies moved it after the shooting.

+The same panel of judges had rejected Davis’s appeal in October.
+The court reversed itself on Monday, on a motion by Davis’ attorneys, and remanded the case to trial in King County Superior Court.

-One of Davis’s attorneys, Gabe Galanda, called the ruling “great news.”
+One of Davis’ attorneys, Gabe Galanda, called the ruling “great news.”

-Attorneys representing the King County Sheriff’s Office did not immediately respond to a message seeking comment.
+“Renee needed a welfare check.
+Instead, two sheriff’s deputies shot her dead,” Galanda said in a statement.
+“The appeals court rightly zeroed in on the deputies’ ‘conflicting testimony’ about a number of material facts, most notably their allegation that she pointed a firearm at them, which of course Renee is not alive to refute.”

+Ted Buck an attorney representing the King County Sheriff’s Office and the deputies involved, said the appellate court “appears to have overlooked” an admission by the plaintiffs that Davis pointed the weapon at the officers intending to force them to shoot her.

 “In granting summary judgment, the trial court relied on the testimony of deputies [Nicholas] Pritchett and [Timothy] Lewis, that Davis pointed a weapon at them, to infer her intent to commit felony assault,” wrote Division One Appeals Court Chief Judge David Mann.
 “This was error.”

-Mann was jointed by judges Marlin Appelwick and John Chun in the unanimous opinion.
+Mann was joined by judges Marlin Appelwick and John Chun in the unanimous opinion.

 “As the [Davis] estate argues, the evidence in the record before us raises numerous questions of fact over whether Davis intended to commit an assault,” the court found, including conflicting testimony of the deputies about the location of the firearm, whether Davis actually pointed the weapon at them and her dying statement that the gun wasn’t loaded.